What is a burial shroud?

 How will a shrouded body be transported?

 A shrouded body is placed in a willow carrier or a biodegradable stretcher and they are buried together.
-I don’t provide carriers and stretchers but can recommend excellent local suppliers.
-Your funeral director and the management of your Natural Burial Ground will also be able to advise.
+I don’t provide carriers and stretchers but your funeral director and the management of your Natural Burial Ground will be able to advise.
+I can however recommend Woven Farewell (Devon and the East Midlands) and Sussex Willow Coffins (South East).

 Are your shrouds suitable for cremation and traditional funerals?